quinn-dougherty/Portfolio/matcher/README.md

 ## Clone it!

-This is all set to run with toy data by command line, on any machine with a basic scientific python build (for the poisson test).
+This is all set to run with toy data by command line, on any machine with a basic scientific python build (for the poisson test), preferably Python 3.6

 ```
 usage: main.py [-h] [--popularity-threshold POPULARITY_THRESHOLD]